python/cpython/Doc/library/ssl.rst

    Some behavior may be platform dependent, since calls are made to the operating system socket APIs.
 The installed version of OpenSSL may also cause variations in behavior.
-For example, TLSv1.3 with OpenSSL version 1.1.1.
+For example, TLSv1.3 comes with OpenSSL version 1.1.1.

 .. warning::